RishiChillara/rishichillara.github.io/README.md

-A website to bring together everything I might want to show to others
+A personal website to bring together everything everything that I have worked on in the past.

-In Progress: Portfolio and Artwork Section
+TODO:
+Additions: More Fluid Opening Animations